Vocal Range Calculator

 Do the same upwards.
 Sing higher and higher until your voice is on the cusp of straining.
 The highest note that you can still sing comfortably and loudly is the top of your vocal range.
 For the men — this does not include your falsetto.

-Find the distance between these notes to get your range in octaves.
+Find the interval between these notes to get your range in octaves.

 Referring to the list above, find your voice type by comparing your vocal range to the known groups'.
 Try and see which type's range-defining notes are closest to yours.